okohll/abdocs/content/docs/fields/field-options/common-options.md

 To have a value set only at a certain point in a process, this option can be combined with the [Show if record in view]({{<relref "#show-if-record-in-view">}}) option.
 When the field becomes visible, the value will be set.

+> Setting the value of a relation field is a special case because you need to set both the actual relation value, which is the numeric ID of the record you wish to relate to, and the display value i.e. what the user should see.
+The way to do this is:
+> * Add a field or calculation with the same name as the display field for the relation.
+For example in a contact record, if you have a relation field 'Company' with its display field set to 'Company Name', then you could create a calculation called Company Name and set it to output the name of the relevant company.
+> * Add the internal row ID for the company to the referenced field's view.
+This should be the **last** field in the view

 ## Unique
 Disallow any duplicate values from being entered.
 No records in the table can have the same value as each other.